dart-archive/www.dartlang.org/src/site/tools/pub/troubleshoot.markdown

 This problem can occur if one of your accounts was granted permission to publish a package, but the pub client registers you with another account.

-You can re-set pub's authentication process by removing the credentials file:
+You can reset pub's authentication process by removing the credentials file:

 {% prettify lang-sh %}
 rm ~/.pub-cache/credentials.json